econ-ark/HARK/examples/Aiyagari-Deep/README.md

 For results only,
 1. Make "./HARK/examples/Aiyagari-Deep/" the current working directory
-2. Execute command in terminal or command window "python Aiyagari-Deep_Poisson.py"
+2. Install necessary packages with "pip install -r ./binder/requirement.txt"
+3. Execute training process and generate the graphs with "python Aiyagari-Deep_Poisson.py"